Australian Metal 3D Printing Company is Reaching for the Stars

 July 8, 2021

-SPEE3D, an Australian metal 3D printing company, is set to make a revolutionary breakthrough for rocket applications in the Space Industry with its project: ‘SPAC3D’.
+SPEE3D, an Australian metal 3D printing company, is set to make a revolutionary breakthrough for rocket applications in the Space Industry with its project: ‘SPACE3D’.

-SPEE3D’s high-speed technology is set to revolutionise the Space Industry with a low-cost solution to mass produce metal 3D printed rocket engines in Australia.
-The Modern Manufacturing Initiative have announced SPEE3D will receive $1.25 million in funding from the Federal Government’s MMI ‘Space’ Translation Stream grant, with an additional $312,000 in funding from the Northern Territory Government to ensure that SPEE3D’s ‘SPAC3D’ (pronounced: “Spaced”) project takes off.
+SPEE3D’s high-speed technology is set to revolutionise the Space Industry with a low-cost solution hat can help mass produce metal 3D printed rocket engines in Australia.
+The Modern Manufacturing Initiative have announced SPEE3D will receive $1.25 million in funding from the Federal Government’s MMI ‘Space’ Translation Stream grant, with an additional $312,000 in funding from the Northern Territory Government to ensure that SPEE3D’s ‘SPACE3D’ (pronounced: “Spaced”) project takes off.